Nora S. Unwin: Legacy

-The New Hampshire Institute of Art in Sharon and Manchester, New Hampshire possesses an extensive collection of original illustrations and art work by Nora S. Unwin.
+Late in her life, Unwin made plans to leave the contents of her Peterborough studio to the Sharon Arts Center in Sharon, New Hampshire.
+The collection, including wood engravings, sketchbooks, drawings, linoleum prints, collagraphs and collages, was held by the Sharon Arts Center until its merger with the New Hampshire Institute of Art in Manchester, New Hampshire.
+Later, the New Hampshire Institute of Art merged with New England College in Henniker, New Hampshire.
+In 2022, New England College donated the Nora S. Unwin Collection to the Monadnock Center for History and Culture in Peterborough, New Hampshire.

 The University of Oregon Libraries, Special Collections and Archives, maintains a comprehensive collection of correspondence, illustrations, manuscripts, and other material spanning the years 1926 - 1973.
 The University of Southern Mississippi McCain Library and Archives de Grummond Collection also has a small collection of correspondence and manuscript notes related to several books by Elizabeth Yates with illustrations by Nora S. Unwin.

 Ownership of publishing rights for her works are unclear, and efforts to license her works for a series of feature animations were awaiting pending clarification of ownership and options.

 Family

 Unwin was a twin and one of five children.
 She never married.
-Most Unwin family members still live in Surrey, with a few in USA and Cyprus.
-A few are aspiring artists like their 'Aunt Nora'.